Vyral/dani-antelo-espanol/_posts/2019-08-01-turn-the-ditch-in-front-of-your-property-into-usable-space.md

 **Feel free to follow along in the video above, or you can use the timestamps below to navigate the conversation at your leisure:&nbsp;**

-0:44—Delving a little into Dalia’s career background &nbsp;<br>1:23—The initial steps you must take to convert your ditch<br>2:03—What you can do with your ditch if you don’t want to turn it into more parking&nbsp;<br>2:36—Addressing flooding concerns<br>3:22—Getting a topographical survey, having the civil engineer’s drawings reviewed by the city, and pulling your permit&nbsp;<br>4:37—Hiring your contractor&nbsp;<br>5:17—Who the ditch property belongs to and who’s responsible for maintaining it<br>6:40—How the added parking boosts curb appeal and improves public safety&nbsp;<br>8:19—Dalia shows you an example of how to cover a ditch
+0:44—Delving a little into Idalia's career background &nbsp;<br>1:23—The initial steps you must take to convert your ditch<br>2:03—What you can do with your ditch if you don’t want to turn it into more parking&nbsp;<br>2:36—Addressing flooding concerns<br>3:22—Getting a topographical survey, having the civil engineer’s drawings reviewed by the city, and pulling your permit&nbsp;<br>4:37—Hiring your contractor&nbsp;<br>5:17—Who the ditch property belongs to and who’s responsible for maintaining it<br>6:40—How the added parking boosts curb appeal and improves public safety&nbsp;<br>8:19—Idalia shows you an example of how to cover a ditch

 If you have any questions about how to “ditch” your ditch or you have any other real estate needs I can take care of, don’t hesitate to reach out to me.
 I’d love to help you.&nbsp;<br>&nbsp;

-&nbsp;